martyngigg/gha-self-runner/README.md

 *Note: This is currently configured to attach the runner to a single repository.*
 *Changes will be required to supported an organization level runner.*

+**Caution: It is recommended that this is only used with private repositories since any pull request can trigger arbitrary code execution on the machine.**

 ## Set Up

 You will need an installation of Python 3.9+ available on the `PATH`.